NafiulHasan41/CampMedic_Client/README.md

 19. **Privacy settings:** Users can adjust their privacy settings to control who can see their information.
 20. **Community features:** The website includes features that foster a sense of community among users, such as forums or chat rooms.

-## Additional Information

-Add any additional information about your website here.